Toyota Sequoia Insurance Rates

 How to Buy the Right Toyota Sequoia Insurance

-The following items are a quick rundown of the data covered in the charts and tables above.
+The following is a quick rundown of the data presented in the illustrations above.

-- Consumers who want additional liability coverage will pay around $440 per year to raise limits from a 30/60 limit to higher 250/500 limits
+- Insureds who want higher liability limits will pay about $460 annually to raise limits from a low limit to higher 250/500 limits

-- You may be able to save approximately $180 per year simply by quoting online well ahead of the renewal date
+- It is possible to save approximately $170 per year simply by quoting online in advance

 Rate Tables and Charts